 The Endocrine Society published this guideline regarding management of diabetes in older adults.
-In it, they recommend screening for prediabetes or diabetes every two years for patients 65 years or older.
-FPG and/or HbA1c may be used.
-However, the Society does recommend caution when interpreting HbA1c results, as older patients are more likely to have conditions that alter red blood cell turnover (LeRoith et al., 2019).
+In it, they recommend screening for prediabetes or diabetes every two years for patients sixty-five years or older.
+Fasting plasma glucose and/or HbA1c may be used.
+However, the Society does recommend caution when interpreting HbA1c results, as older patients are more likely to have conditions that alter red blood cell turnover.
+(LeRoith et al., 2019)